davidtwco/rfcs/text/0000-build-std.md

     library doesn't have `html_root_url` set, so local documentation doesn't get links to the standard library
     - Bootstrap passes `-Zcrate-attr="doc(html_root_url=..)"`
+- **[cargo#12375]: artifact-dependencies doesn't compose well with build-std**, [tamird], Jul 2023
+  - The current unstable implementation of build-std is required when building for tier three targets but it is impossible to enable it for an artifact dependency.
 - **[wg-cargo-std-aware#90]: restricted_std applicability to custom JSON targets**, [Mark-Simulacrum], Feb 2024
   - The standard library's `build.rs` changed to use `TARGET_OS` rather than an complete target name so JSON targets don't end up enabling `restricted_std`